Xorlent/Canary-Cloudflare/README.md

 # Canary-Cloudflare
-Cloudflare workers to receive Thinkst Canary webhooks and companion worker to publish IP blocklist
+Cloudflare worker to receive Thinkst Canary webhooks and companion worker to publish an IP blocklist